DeleLinus/HFR-Analytics/README.md

 * The data source as provided remains the [HFR website](https://bit.ly/3lVu5C6)
-* The Data Extraction shall be carried out by utilizing the **Selenium Python web automation framework** (This part is yet automated).
+* The Data Extraction shall be carried out by utilizing the **Selenium Python web automation framework**
 * Data staging on **Google Cloud Storage (GCS)**
 * Data Transformation using DataProc- **PySpark**
 * The workflow management or orchestration tool of choice for the Scheduling and Automation is the **Cloud Composer**